diwashrestha/diwashrestha/content/posts/TidyTuesday_VideoGame.md

   theme_minimal() +
   theme(axis.text.x = element_text(angle = 45, hjust = 1))
 ```
+{{<image src="/images/tidytuesday/game6.png">}}

-Pubg is currently one of the most popular games in the steam store and huge player base.
-Other games in this group have a very low price or currently free in the steam store.
+PUBG is currently one of the most popular games in the steam store and huge player base.
+Other games in this group have a very low price or currently free in the Steam store.

 ```R
 ggthemr("flat")